italia/eidas-it-wallet-pid-provider-android-sdk/README.md

 # Eidas-it-wallet-pid-provider-android-sdk

-Eidas-it-wallet-pid-provider-android-sdk is  an sdk developed in Kotlin that include the functionality to obtain the PID(Person Identification Data) credential.
+Eidas-it-wallet-pid-provider-android-sdk is an sdk developed in Kotlin that include the functionality to obtain the PID (Person Identification Data) credential.

-# - Technical requirements:
+# Technical requirements:

 Eidas-it-wallet-pid-provider-android-sdk is compatible with android min sdk 23 and above.
 Is mandatory to have internet connection and NFC technology.

-# - Integration requirements:
+# Integration requirements:

 //TODO